Aleqxi/java-ec2/documentation/project_backlog.md

 * Create basic type weights based on trainer data 16.4.2021
 * Create a testing document 16.4.2021
 * Create implementation document 16.4.2021
+* Create a GUI and start using it 23.4.2021
+* Refactor code and move dev classes, methods and backups to their own package 23.4.2021